 – Reduced use of electronic screens & TV.

 And eventually, and I know this is hard to hear for people with chronic fatigue, I had to take 100% ownership of how I got there.
 And that I had some powerful positive intents (secondary gains) to have remained ill.
 I had to take many steps that felt like a lot of work, high risk for failure, terrifying, and on some level felt counter-intuitive.
 Like starting a business, following my dream & decide to become athletic while being sick.

 Being cured and building my dream life felt like Mount Everest.
 And climbing that isn’t for the weak-hearted.

+How do you fix Chronic Fatigue Syndrome using NLP?
+What techniques?
 All of them.
 NLP Practitioner and NLP Master Practitioner.

 My relationship with the present: